danprince/danthedev.com/posts/2023-02-05-what-is-that-text-editor.md

 I think line numbers are mostly a tool for mouse-heavy workflows.
 Vim doesn't enable them by default and neither do I. If you use a lot of vertical text motions, counting lines can be useful, but even then, you'll likely want relative line numbering.

 ### Navigating
-Effective navigation is a critical part of managing inside a large codebase, and this is somewhere that the intersection between VSCode features and Vim excels.
+Effective navigation is a critical part of managing inside a large codebase, and the combination of VSCode and Vim excels here.

 VSCode has the semantic side of navigation covered.
 - I use <kbd>⌘ shift p</kbd> (Go to file) when I roughly know the name of the file I want to visit.
 - I use <kbd>⌘ shift o</kbd> (Go to symbol) when I want to jump to a specific symbol in the current file.
 In a language like TypeScript, this could be the name of a function, a type, a variable.
 In CSS it could be a specific selector.
 In a language like markdown, it might be a heading.
 - I use <kbd>⌘ t</kbd> (Go to symbol in workspace) to go to straight to a symbol anywhere in the workspace.
 This works brilliantly when you want to visit a specific name, but have no idea which file it lives in.
-- I use <kbd>gd</kbd> (Go to definition) all the time when moving between types and instances.
+- I use <kbd>gd</kbd> (Go to definition) all the time when moving between definitions and instances, especially in typed programming languages.

-These commands play well with Vim's [jumplist](https://vimtricks.com/p/vim-jump-list/).
-As such <kbd>ctrl o</kbd> (jump backwards) and <kbd>ctrl i</kbd> (jump forwards) are probably my most used navigational keys.
+These commands play well with Vim's [jumplist](https://vimtricks.com/p/vim-jump-list/). <kbd>ctrl o</kbd> (jump backwards) and <kbd>ctrl i</kbd> (jump forwards) are probably my most used navigational keys.
 I often combine them with <kbd>gd</kbd> for exploration.
 I'll jump to a type from a variable, then to the type of one of those properties, then use the jumplist to unwind the stack back to the original file.

 I occasionally still use <kbd>ctrl 6</kbd> to swap to the previous file, but more often I'll open both files in separate splits and hop from side to side instead.

-With the fuzzy finder and the symbol search, I don't find much need for [breadcrumbs](https://code.visualstudio.com/docs/editor/editingevolved#_breadcrumbs).
+With fuzzy finders for files and symbols, I don't find much need for [breadcrumbs](https://code.visualstudio.com/docs/editor/editingevolved#_breadcrumbs).
 Disabling them frees up space at the top of the screen.

 ```json
 // settings.json